 Soft enamel are what you are probably most familiar with.
 They have raised and lowered areas with enamel in them and have some texture due to that.
 Hard enamel pins are polished and buffed down smooth and have very little texture.
 Hard enamel must also use a plated metal to hold up to the buffing down process.

 If I have multiple designs I want made at once, does it change the price?

 Yes.
 Combined orders will save $30-40 off simply because of shared shipping.
 If you do two orders of 50 each, add totals and -$30.
 If you do orders of 100 or more, add the totals and take off $40 per additional design.
 100 x 3 is adding all 3 prices and subtracting $80 for example.
 It's cheaper to airmail 200 pins together than it is 2 boxes with 100 each.

 Do you do rainbow metal?

 Yep.
 It adds $80 per 100 and also requires a die cut zinc base metal, regardless of the shape.
 If you only want 50 in rainbow, its the same $80 charge.
 100 is their minimum to do, so you get hit with it on less than 100 the same way.
 One thing about rainbow metal is that it's very labor intensive and they tend to batch the plating, so they can take up to 6 weeks sometimes.
 They are fun and super cool, but do require some patience and do have a higher failure rate, so be prepped for more minor flaws in them.

 I don't see a way to checkout on here...can't I just pay you now?

-I like to check the artwork and make sure everything is good to go before any money exchanges hands.
+We like to check the artwork and make sure everything is good to go before any money exchanges hands.
 If you paid for pins and then sent unusable artwork, it's a hassle for both of us.
 You won't be sent an invoice until the green light has been given that your pin can be made successfully.
-I want to make the best possible product for both of us so that is more important to me in the end.
+We want to make the best possible product for both of us so that is more important to me in the end.

 Are reprints of pins any cheaper?